vaadin/form-filler-demo/README.md

 Finally, you shall see the values in the form fields and also orders list on the bottom of the page.

 You can play with the input text (remove parts, make a syntax mistakes) and see how AI will interpret them.

+### Running in production mode
+To run the application in [production mode](https://vaadin.com/docs/latest/production), you need:
+- build the jar with `mvnw clean package -Pproduction` (Windows) or `./mvnw clean package -Production` (macOs/Unix)
+- run jar with `java -DOPENAI_TOKEN=your_key -jar target/formfillerdemo-1.0-SNAPSHOT.jar`

 ### Running Integration Tests